artiomn/markdown_articles_tool/README.md

   * Or save in the plain Markdown.

 Also, if you want to use separate functions, you can just import the package.

-## Changes

-### 0.0.8

-`-D` (deduplication) option was changed in the version 0.0.8.
-Now option is not boolean, it has several values: "disabled", "names_hashing", "content_hash".
-  Long option name was changed too: now it's `deduplication-type`.

-### 0.1.2

-- `-l, --process-local-images` deprecated from the version 0.1.2 and will not work: local images will always be processed.
-- Images with unrecognized MIME type will not be downloaded by default (use `-E` to disable this behaviour).
-- New option `-P, --prepend-images-with-path` changes image output path structure.
-If this option is enabled, "remote" image path will be saved in the local directory structure.
-- Code was significantly refactored.
-- Some auto tests were added.

 ## Installation